Graduate recruitment process

 Typically, applications open each March on the AFP vacancies page.
 However, to be certain that you do not miss the opportunity to apply you should start checking the website in February.

 You must apply through the online portal as we do not accept applications through any other medium.

-The AFP refers to the stages of a recruitment process as "gateways".
+The AFP refers to the components of a recruitment process as "gateways".
 There are a number of gateways in the graduate recruitment process.

-The application form requires your response to a number of demographic questions, to select which business areas you believe to be the best fit for your skills and for you to write responses to selection criteria.
+The application form requires your response to a number of demographic questions, to select which business areas you believe to be the best fit for your skills and for you to write an application.

 You are also required to upload the following documents:

 - academic transcript/s, for a university degree (not a diploma or certificate) either scanned or electronic version.

 - Proof of Australian citizenship and

 Your academic transcript must include both your grades and a marking scale, code, or key so that we can interpret the document.

 Failure to provide any of these documents will result in an unsuccessful outcome for your application.